anoma/namada-interface/packages/crypto/README.md

 ### HDWallet

-This provids BIP32 Key Derivation, to which we can pass BIP32 or BIP44 paths:
+This provides BIP32 Key Derivation, to which we can pass BIP32 or BIP44 paths:

 ```rust
 let mnemonic = Mnemonic::new(PhraseSize::Twelve)?;